Submitted by on

 – NIST Cybersecurity Framework

-- Apply lessons learned to policies
+• Apply lessons learned to future organizational policies

-- Communicate lessons learned to employee
+• Communicate lessons learned to employees and your executive team

 Which Organizations Should Consider the NIST Cybersecurity Framework?

-Experts regard the NIST Cybersecurity Framework as a tool that can and should be used by all organizations.
-It is a requirement for federal agencies and organizations that work for them.
-US Federal regulations such as CMMC are based on the National Institute of Standards and Technology Special Publication (NIST SP) 800-171 and NIST SP 800-172.
-There are no legal or regulatory requirements for non-governmental organizations to follow the NIST Cybersecurity Framework, but it can improve overall security postures by helping:
+Experts regard the NIST Cybersecurity Framework as a resource that can and should be used by all organizations.
+It is a requirement for federal agencies and organizations that work for federal agencies.
+US Federal regulations such as Level 2 and 3 CMMC compliance are based on the National Institute of Standards and Technology Special Publication (NIST SP 800-171) and NIST SP 800-172.

-- Assess current levels of protection against cyber threats
+• Assess current levels of protection against cyber-threats

 Getting Started with the NIST Cybersecurity Framework